ChocolateLoverRaj/rust-os-tutorial/Part 07 - Multiple CPUs/README.md

 Let's also move our panic handler to a separate file, `panic_handler.rs`, and move `hlt_loop` to `hlt_loop.rs`.
 Now at most, we can have two panics.
 And the second panic is guaranteed not to cause further panics because the `hlt_loop` function cannot cause panics.
 This way, if we have another bug in the logger, we don't have recursive panics again.

 # Spinning to wait
-Now let's replace `self.serial_port.try_lock().unwrap()` with `self.serial_port.lock()`.
+Now let's replace `self.inner.try_lock().unwrap()` with `self.inner.lock()`.
 Now instead of panicking if the lock is held by something else, it will continuously check if the lock is free, until it becomes free.
 This will solve our problem, but again, be aware that we could have deadlocks and the CPU will just spin forever and it will be harder to debug deadlocks.

 Now we should see this:
 ```rs